London Fields Primary School

 Music at London Fields Primary School

-Music is an exciting and integral part of life at London Fields Primary School and we’re proud to have achieved Artsmark Gold Status.
-Music inspires creativity and develops essential skills for developing confidence and self-expression, therefore we aim to provide a wide range of musical opportunities for all through our ambitious curriculum and extra-curricular opportunities.
+Music is an exciting and integral part of life at London Fields Primary School and we are proud to have achieved Artsmark Gold Status and the Music Mark award.
+We provide a wide range of musical opportunities through our ambitious curriculum, live concerts and performances, along with an extensive extra-curricular offer.

-It is the aim of our curriculum that pupils leave London Fields Primary School with these essential characteristics of artists.
+It is the aim of our curriculum that pupils leave London Fields Primary School with these essential characteristics of musicians:

 • The ability to use musical language (for example, dynamics, texture, pitch) to interpret compositions and accentuate their individuality.